eNMS-automation/eNMS/docs/inventory/pools.rst

 From the :guilabel:`admin/administration` panel, you can select a pool used as a database filtering mechanism.
 All mechanisms and all pages in eNMS will be restricted to the objects of that pool.

-In a production environment, for scalability purposes, multiples instances of eNMS can be deployed (per region, per type of device) to limit the amount of objects that a single instance must handle.
+In a production environment, for scalability purposes, multiple instances of eNMS can be deployed (per region, per type of device) to limit the amount of objects that a single instance must handle.
 It is recommended to not have more than 5000 devices per instance of eNMS.